SharpFocus Part 1: Understanding Code Through Data Flow

 }

-The assignment order.Status = OrderStatus.RequiresApproval depends on the condition order.Total > 1000.
-Even though order.Total doesn’t directly appear in the assignment, its value controls whether the assignment executes.
-This is a control dependency.
+The assignment order.Status = OrderStatus.RequiresApproval depends on order.Total > 1000.
+Even though order.Total never appears in the assignment, its value decides whether the assignment runs at all.
+That kind of dependency is a control dependency, and SharpFocus tracks it: a backward slice from order.Status pulls in both the assignment and the condition guarding it.

 1